Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • periods of more than one day

-Where an employee takes a part day of declared emergency leave, (for example, if the employee had to deliver urgently needed medication to a brother who is in self-isolation because of COVID‑19), the employer is required to allow the employee to return to work for the remainder of the employee’s shift.
+Where an employee takes a part day of declared emergency leave (for example, if the employee has to deliver urgently needed supplies to a brother because of the declared emergency), the employer is required to allow the employee to return to work for the remainder of the employee’s shift.
 The employee is entitled to be paid the earnings for the portion of the shift the employee worked.

 Interaction with other leaves